 Try thickening your smoothie with creamy, delicious and highly nutritious Greek yogurt.
 Your smoothie’s fruit content will help to cut the yogurt’s tartness, and you’ll benefit from its calcium, potassium, zinc and vitamins B6 and B12, not to mention up to double the amount of protein as regular yogurts, which helps to keep you feeling full as you get on with your day.

 Enhance the smoothness of a veggie-based smoothie with velvety avocado – a hearty source of vitamins and minerals, including energy promoting B vitamins and antioxidant good-for-your-vision lutein, as well as fiber and nourishing mono-unsaturated fats that can help lower bad cholesterol.

 These nutrient-dense seeds are another great way to jazz up your smoothie’s consistency while pumping you full of anti-inflammatory omega-3s.
 As an alternative, swap them out for fiber-rich, heart-healthy flaxseeds.

 A tablespoon of peanut butter, loaded with protein, healthy fats and phytochemicals, can add a punch of wholesome deliciousness to your smoothie, making it well worth the extra calories.
 Treat yourself!

 7. Exotic fruits

-A luscious boost to your smoothie in the form of acai berries provides a shot of amino acids and antioxidants, recognized as having potentially potent cell-protecting properties.
-Pomegranate, papaya, pumpkin and dragon fruit are among other fruits ascribed with “super” powers that may not be making their way into your smoothies just yet.
+A luscious boost to your smoothie in the form of acai berries provides a shot of dietary bioactives, recognized for having cell-protecting properties.
+Pomegranate, papaya, pumpkin and dragon fruit are among other fruits ascribed with “super” powers that are packed with vitamin C.